Use this post from Writers Write, your writing resource, to learn how to create fictional conflict that counts.

 Our characters should not argue over insignificant matters.
 They should not waste our reading time with conflict that has nothing to do with the plot.
 That conflict is part of your backstory and part of what happens off the page.

-So how do we get the most out of conflict in our novels?
+So how do we get the most out of the conflict in our novels?

 Fictional conflict that counts should be:

 There is an art to building fictional conflict.
 I am going to use The Hunger Games to show you how this works.

 Katniss Everdeen volunteers as a tribute for The Hunger Games when her younger sister’s name is drawn.
 She has to survive and win the games to return to District 12 to look after her mother and sister who are almost starving.
 She has to accomplish this by killing teenagers in the game and outwitting The Capitol.

 Ask these five questions about the conflict in your story: